-- Obtain a physical examination by a licensed physician for your child within 30 days of enrollment or provide a copy of a physical that has been completed within the past year.
+Obtain a physical examination by a licensed physician for your child within 30 days of enrollment or provide a copy of a physical that has been completed within the past year.
 Head Start requires physicals be updated every 12 months.

-Parents will have 30 days from the Physical expiration date to provide an update physical. - Physicals must be completed using the approved ODJFS Medical Statement form or the Head Start Child Focus Medical form.
-The Family Advocate can provide families with the correct form. - If the physical is not obtained within the 30 days of enrollment or date of expiration, the child may be withdrawn and placed on the reconsider list.
-Once the physical is obtained, the child may reapply for services. - Parents must provide documentation of up-to-date immunizations specifying the month, day and year of each immunization.
+- If the physical is not obtained within 30 days of enrollment, the child will not be permitted to attend the center.
+Once the physical is obtained, the child may resume attending.
+If the physical is not obtained, the child will be withdrawn and placed on the reconsider list. - Children must provide documentation of up-to-date immunizations at enrollment.
 Parents may decline immunizations for cultural/personal reasons in writing.
 Children who are medically exempt from immunizations must provide statement from medical provider.

 Health problems treated early may prevent long term problems later in life.
-During your child's physical exam, the physician should complete the following screenings listed here: Vision, Hearing, Blood Pressure, Measurements-Height & Weight,

-Lead & Iron Screening (We monitor the Lead & Iron Screenings, but we do not perform them.)
+During your child's physical exam, the physician should complete the following screenings listed here: Vision, Hearing, Blood Pressure, Measurements-Height & Weight Lead & Iron Screening (We monitor these screenings but we do not perform them.)